-Michael Sklarz Collateral Analytics msklarz@collateralanalytics.com

-Norman Miller University of San Diego nmiller@sandiego.edu

-and

-Anthony Pennington-Cross Marquette University Anthony.Pennington-Cross@marquette.edu

 Abstract: Here we investigate and summarize our research on three property tax issues.
 First, what is the impact of property taxes on home values, given that prior literature is inconsistent on this effect.
 Second, do higher property tax rates constrain appreciation?
 Third, how do relatively lower property tax rates tied to the household and tenure, impact home supply and prices?